monideep2255/FinBuddy/README.md

 3. Add the API key to your `.env` file

 If the OpenAI API key is not provided, the application will use fallback content instead of generating new explanations and quiz questions.

+#### Alpha Vantage API Key

+To display live market data, you need to:

+1. Sign up for a free Alpha Vantage account at [www.alphavantage.co](https://www.alphavantage.co)
+2. Get your API key from your Alpha Vantage dashboard
+3. Add the API key to your `.env` file

+If the Alpha Vantage API key is not provided, the application will display error messages in the market data sections.

 ## Getting Started